 Did you know that you can buy gluten free graham crackers (at least in the U.S.)?
 There are a few brands that I’ve seen, and in my son’s sleepaway camp he uses them to make s’mores along with his friends on bonfire nights.
 I’m so super grateful that they exist, since his camp is just not going to make their own gluten free graham crackers.

 But making your own gluten free graham crackers that are just like the ones that Nabisco makes is way better.
 And it’s so easy to do.
+Plus, you can use them to make a no-bake chocolate eclair cake.

 When you make your own, of course, you can make them with or without the cinnamon-sugar topping, and even with or without the ground cinnamon in the dough.
 Nothing makes a better cookie-crumb crust for lemon meringue pie than these crispy, crunchy, authentic grahams.